Home » Departments » Health » Forms » Permits and Licenses

 Temporary Food Permit

-Individuals interested in procuring a permit to operate a temporary food establishment (e.g. at an outdoor concert or Riverfest) are advised to apply at least two weeks prior to the event in order for the Health Department to have sufficient time to process a permit application.
+Individuals interested in procuring a permit to operate a temporary food establishment (e.g. at an outdoor concert or event) are advised to apply at least two weeks prior to the event in order for the Health Department to have sufficient time to process a permit application.

 Public Health Education